Code Compliance Certificate

 How building work is certified

-When the building work is complete and the final inspection is passed, an application for a Code Compliance Certificate (CCC) must be completed and forwarded to the Council.
+When the building work is complete and the final inspection is passed, an application for a Code Compliance Certificate (CCC) must be applied for via the simpli portal.
 Any outstanding building consent fees and/or levies must be paid in full at this time also.
-The application form is included in your Building Consent pack.
-If you have lost or misplaced it please contact the building team for a replacement form.
+Click here to apply for a Code Compliance Certificate.

 A CCC is a proof of verification from Council that all work undertaken has been completed in accordance with the stamped approved documents issued with the building consent, and in compliance with the Building Code.